kostasthanos/Image-Viewer-with-OpenCV/README.md

 This a simple image viewer using OpenCV library and color tracking.

 ## Main Idea
-The main idea of this project is that any user having a folder with image files in it can run the script and watch the images one by one using hand+color movement  and trackig in order to view the next image each time.
+The main idea of this project is that any user having a folder with image files in it can run the script and watch the images one by one using hand+color movement  and trackig in order to view the next or previous image each time.

 There are two basic python files in this project.
 1. *rename.py*